djangounderthehood/duh-web/tinyblog/articles/2016-07-01-registration.md

 #### Feedback?
 Questions?

 We'd love to chat!
-If you've got any feedback on how we could futher enhance the registration process, or have any question about the process this year, we'd love to hear from you.
+If you've got any feedback on how we could further enhance the registration process, or have any question about the process this year, we'd love to hear from you.

 [Drop us a line](mailto:hello@djangounderthehood.com) or ping us on [Twitter](http://twitter.com/DjangoUnderHood).

 ✨